learning-zone/javascript-basics/README.md

 ## Q. In JavaScript, what is the difference between `var x = 1` and `x = 1`?

+The primary difference is that `var x = 1` explicitly declares a function-scoped or globally-scoped variable, whereas `x = 1` assigns a value to an identifier without declaring it, which can lead to global scope pollution or runtime errors depending on your code\'s strictness mode

 `var x = 1`:

 * Allowed in 'strict mode'.
 * The var statement declares a function-scoped or globally-scoped variable, optionally initializing it to a value.
-* Variables declared using var inside a { } block can be accessed from outside the block.
+* Variables declared using `var` inside a `{ }` block can be accessed from outside the block.
-* Variables defined using var inside a function are not accessible (visible) from outside the function.
+* Variables defined using `var` inside a function are not accessible (visible) from outside the function.
-* Duplicate variable declarations using var will not trigger an error, even in strict mode, and the variable will not lose its value unless another assignment is performed.
+* Duplicate variable declarations using `var` will not trigger an error, even in strict mode, and the variable will not lose its value unless another assignment is performed.

+**Example**:

 ```js
 var x = 1;